aksp/vrview/README.md

 * vrview.play()
 * vrview.pause()

-Ones I've implemented:
+Ones I've implemented that work on both desktop and cardboard/mobile:
-* vrview.seek(_seconds_) -- maybe only desktop?
-Not sure
-* vrview.setOrientation(_y-axis-rotation-in-radians_) -- Sets current camera orientation by rotating camera around y axis (works on desktop and cardboard)
+* vrview.setOrientation(_y-axis-rotation-in-radians_) -- Sets current camera orientation by rotating camera around y axis
-* vrview.subtitle(_subtitle-text_) -- If the subtitle isn't currently on the screen, it puts the new text on the screen, if it is on the screen, it removes it (works on desktop and cardboard)
+* vrview.subtitle(_subtitle-text_) -- If the subtitle isn't currently on the screen, it puts the new text on the screen, if it is on the screen, it removes it

+Ones I've implemented that work on desktop (may work on cardboard) and are only partially finished:
+* vrview.seek(_seconds_) -- Seeks to number of seconds within the video
+* vrview.record(_"startRecording"_ or _"stopRecording"_) -- Starts and stops recording the user interactions.
+When it stops recording, right now it just console.logs timestamps with the rotations (longitude only for now).
+Needs some work to match up timestamps to video playback time.

 I'm not actually building the project using node.
 I'm just editing the following files: build/embed.js, build/vrview.js, build/three.js